dustinmyers/AH-syllabus/README.md

   - Student can use route params to make dynamic endpoints
   - Student can build a front-end Angular application that connects to a back-end NodeJS API
 - Project:
-  - [Quiz App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
+  - [Trello App](https://github.com/DevMountain/trello-clone) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 3](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
+  - [Trello App Project Guide - Day 3](http://projectguide.devmounta.in/#/trello-clone) (Use this to start and build the project)
 - Additional Reading:

 ## <a name="week11"></a> Week 11